varunneal/varunneal.github.io/content/Essays/Muon in Modded NanoGPT.md

 ## (3) Faster orthogonalization: Polar Express and beyond
 The Newton-Schulz iterative algorithm approximates orthogonalization via a quintic polynomial iteration.
 This iterative approach is agnostic to the conditioning of the underlying matrix.
 However, if we notice that the conditioning of the matrix improves in each iteration, we can find an optimal polynomial for that iteration.
 Ansel et al provide optimal coefficients at each iteration step via their algorithm Polar Express [^ansel].

-Last month, a paper from Shulgin et al demonstrated that a more precise orthogonalization improves Muon convergence, especially when accompanied with appropriate learning rate tuning:
+Last month, a paper from Shulgin et al demonstrated that a more precise orthogonalization improves Muon convergence, especially when accompanied with appropriate learning rate tuning [^shulgin]:

 <img src="../images/Muon/shulgin-heatmap.png"  class="plot" style="width: 100%; height: auto; flex-shrink: 0;">

 **Figure 4: Validation Loss at two levels of convergence for orthogonalization.
 Caption from Shulgin: "the optimal learning rate couples with approximation quality \[...\] higher precision → higher optimal LR + wider stability,"**

+[^shulgin]: [Shulgin et al 2025](https://arxiv.org/abs/2510.19933) *Beyond the Ideal: Analyzing the Inexact Muon Update*.
+Corresponding tweet thread [here](https://x.com/egor_shulg/status/1982802516665373038).

 It follows that using Polar Express over Newton Schulz represents an improvement in convergence, and using it led to a new record in Modded NanoGPT.